Nomadblue/django-nomad-notifier/docs/index.rst

 Overview
 ========

-This Django app provides a way to implement a system of notifications for the users of web apps that tipically must receive updates from the site activity through channels such as emails (they call them "transactional emails" nowadays) and displayed/listed on UI ("ala" social apps such as Facebook or Google+).
+This Django app provides a way to implement a **notification system** for the users of web apps that must receive updates from the site activity through the following channels:

+* **Email notifications**: they call them *transactional emails* nowadays.
+  Messages like "Hi Frankie, Jimbo is now following you on SomeSocialFoo.com".
+* **Web notifications**: displayed/listed on UI ("ala" social apps such as Facebook or Google+).
+A list of notifications that can be marked as read.

 Contents: